camercu/oscp-prep/CHEATSHEET.md

 # show changes for a commit
 git show COMMIT_HASH

-# search for sensitive keywords
+# search for sensitive keywords in current checkout
 git grep -i password

+# search for sensitive keywords in file content of entire commit history
+git grep -i password $(git rev-list --all)
 ```